Nellany & Co. Solicitors

 This process may take a long time, cost a lot and above all it can be a very stressful and emotional experience for everyone involved.

-Is a Power of Attorney not for older people?
+Is a Power of Attorney only available for older people?

-No, nobody likes to think that they may not be able to look after themself but accidents or illness can happen to anyone.
+No, nobody likes to think that they may not be able to look after themselves, but accidents or illness can happen to anyone.
+As such, Power of Attorney is available to anyone who deems it necessary.

 Who can be an Attorney?

 You can appoint anyone you want, over the age of 16.
 This could be a family member or a friend, a solicitor or accountant, or a combination.
-It’s usually a good idea to have more than one attorney or maybe what is called a substitute attorney to step in if your attorney can no longer do things for you.
+It’s usually a good idea to have more than one attorney, or a ‘substitute attorney’ to step in if your attorney can no longer do things for you.

 Let us help you